Potato-git13/kosmos/README.md

 cd kosmos/
 make compile install
 ```
-It is recommended to download from the repository page to get the latest updates and fixes.
+It is recommended to download from the repository to get the latest updates and fixes.
 If you download the shell from the release page, you will have to manually copy the binary to ```/bin```.

 ## For Developers

-Run these commands to clone the repository and change the current directory to it:
+Run these commands to clone the repository and to change the current directory to it:
 ```
 git clone https://github.com/Potato-git13/kosmos.git
 cd kosmos/